 A reader recently queried me about a post I made some time ago entitled, Replacing Salt and Sugar with Herbs, Spices, Color, and Texture.
 In this post I talk about methods you can use to reduce your salt and sugar consumption.
 I’ve gone a lot further since then in reducing my salt and sugar content.
 Of course, you need a little of each item in your diet.
 Whether you need to add either item to your food is a matter of personal taste, but you can usually get enough of booth just by eating a balanced diet.
 Salt is an absolute in many respects.
 Yes, you can eat sea salt and get some other minerals with your salt, but basically, salt is salt.
 However, sugar is different.
 When viewing sugar, you need to consider both the kind of sugar and the amount that the sugar is processed.
 It’s the latter item that is the topic of this post.
 Most notably, brown sugar.

 Like most people, I look for ways to save money at the store.
-So, for a while I was buying just any old brown sugar—the least expensive I could find.
+So, for a while I was buying just any old brown sugar-the least expensive I could find.
 However, I’ve taken to actually reading labels.
+This is only something that I’ve decided to do recently though.
+Reading the labels of a product is actually a lot easier when you can clearly see its ingredients and any other important information you may need to decipher whether you should purchase it or not.
+My friend thought that it was because the manufacturer had enlisted the help of a Paul Leibinger inkjet printer.
+He told me that Leibinger manufactures high quality inkjet coding and inkjet marking systems for industrial labeling of products and packing, which can help companies to clearly mark their products with things like the batch number and best before date – which is information that could help benefit us in our purchases.
+It has definitely helped me with deciding which sugar to buy.
 When you review the list of ingredients for most brands of inexpensive brands of brown sugar, you see sugar and molasses as the ingredients.
 What this really means is that the vendor has highly processed the sugar, making it into white sugar, and then colored it brown using molasses.
 What you’re getting is a processed product, not a rawer form of sugar.
 What you really want to see on the label is one ingredient, brown sugar.

 The reason for this post is that actual brown sugar is different from white sugar mixed with molasses.
 Creating a rawer form of the sugar makes a difference in its texture and how it bakes.
 Yet, most of the material I’ve read online seems to assume that every kind of brown sugar out there is simply white sugar mixed with molasses.
 The less expensive forms of brown sugar are moister and tend to taste just a bit caramelized.
 In addition, what you may be getting is beet sugar, not cane sugar, when you buy the less expensive brands.
 The less expensive brown sugars may not even be brown all the way through the crystal, which tends to change the result you get.